mozilla-b2g/fxos-certsuite/mcts/readme.txt

-For normal runner, you may run this in 2 different ways.
+For a normal run, you may run it in 2 different ways.

 a. > runcertsuite cert
    this should run all the cert suite tests